open-access-policies/health-tech/Engineering/Policies/eng-pol-003.md

 **3.1.2 Infrastructure Hardening Standards**

 **System Hardening Requirements:**
-- Security baselines for all operating systems and platforms (CIS Benchmarks, NIST guidelines)
+- Security baselines for all operating systems and platforms (CIS Benchmarks, NIST guidelines) shall be documented and implemented.
 - Removal of unnecessary services, protocols, and software components
 - Security configuration management and drift detection
-- Regular vulnerability scanning and patch management
+- Vulnerability scanning shall be conducted at least quarterly for all production systems, and patch management shall be performed in accordance with defined SLAs.
 - Endpoint detection and response (EDR) deployment on all applicable systems

 **Network Hardening:**